emerginganalytics/cyberarena/build-files/server-code/IoT/utils/README.md

+# About
+This folder contains a series of useful Python and Bash scripts to help make the initial setup and maintainence the Iot device a little easier.

 ## image_to_pixmap.py

 This script is designed to take the image directories specified in either the config.yaml or by argument, generate a pixel map from those images for the SenseHat.